jnicoleoliveira/SPECData/README.md

 # SPECdata

 ## Summary
-SPECdata is an interactive analysis tool that given an experiment spectrum, will rapidly assign known species (i.e. precursors, contaminants).
-The software includes many other features that allow a user to interact with their data, accept or decline assignments, and export or save their data.
-Using SQLite, this software stores both catalog, and experiment data, and provides an easy to use GUI for database management.
+SPECdata, is an open source, interactive tool which is designed to simplify and greatly accelerate spectral analysis and discovery.
+This software tool combines both automated and manual components that free the user from computation, while giving him/her considerable flexibility to assign, manipulate, interpret and export their analysis.

 ## Requirements
 * Python 2.7